vagosdim/ProductStore/README.md

 # ProductStore
-Implementation of a product store application using Spring Boot and React.
+Implementation of a product store web application using Spring Boot and React.